Satvikmatta18/cse15l-lab-reports-/labreport2.md

 ## Part 3

 In the labs from weeks 2 and 3, I gained practical skills in managing remote server connections using SSH keys, which eliminated the need for password entry, enhancing both convenience and security.
-Additionally, I learned how to customize a web server's HTTP responses by implementing a chat server that dynamically modifies its response payload with query parameters
+Additionally, I learned how to customize a web server's HTTP responses by implementing a chat server that dynamically modifies its response payload with query parameter.